yatracker/hashids/README.md

 This is a new library of [Hashids](https://hashids.org) implemented in Java, which almost fully compatible with [niieani/hashids.js](https://github.com/niieani/hashids.js).
 Here are some of its nice features.

 - generates short, unique, non-sequential ids from numbers.
-- support for any Unicode character set encoding, such as emoji characters
+- support any Unicode character set encoding, such as emoji characters.
-- support `Long.MAX_VALUE` and `BigInteger` numbers
+- support `Long.MAX_VALUE` and `BigInteger` numbers.

 ## Getting started